gboehl/pydsge/README.rst

 Installation
 -------------

-Installing the stable version is as simple as
+Installing the stable version is as simple as typing

 .. code-block:: bash

    pip install pydsge

+in your terminal or Anaconda Prompt.

 Documentation
 -------------